alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

     version: 4.2.0
     persistent: true
 ```

+4. Create a OCP route.
+The operator doesn't create a route automatically.
+You'll have to create the route manually.

 # Install a Replica set
 The assumption is that you have a project (ecommerce_ that has already been created and you want to "add" a MongoDB replica set into this project.